BasirAkbar/2D-lead-halide-perovskite-solar-cell-/README.md

 To Run the Code:
 Doing Predictions on Test Labels
- 1) Load the pre-trained model using appropriate libraries.
+  1))Load the pre-trained model using appropriate libraries.

   2)Load the given training labels and testing labels.